ml-cube/ml3-platform-docs/md-docs/user_guide/monitoring/detection_event_rules.md

 ### Retrain Action

 Retrain action lets you retrain your model.
 Therefore, it is only available when the monitoring target of the rule is related to a model.
-The retrain action does not need any parameter because it is automatically inferred from the `model_name` attribute of the rule.
+The retrain action does not need any parameter because it is automatically inferred from the `Model Name` attribute of the rule.
 Of course, the model must already have a retrain trigger associated before setting up this action.

 !!! example